 The good: It's one of the most natural, unrefined sources of sugar out there.
 "It also has a lot of antioxidants, including inflammation-fighting polyphenols," says Rigden.
 Hot tip: "The darker the syrup, the more antioxidants it contains," she adds.

-Maple syrup also contains less overall sugar than honey does and, more specifically, less fructose (that's the sugar compound that can seriously mess with your liver and heart health).
-Plus, it contains trace amounts of fat, which, as mentioned, can help assuage blood sugar spikes.
+Maple syrup also contains far less fructose than the alternatives (that's the sugar compound that can seriously mess with your liver and heart health).

 The bad: Maple syrup might contain less sugar than honey, but it also contains fewer vitamins—and its sugar content isn't exactly insignificant.
 One teaspoon of maple syrup contains 17 calories and 4 grams of sugar, and since it isn't as sweet as honey, you might be inclined to use a little more.